MinkyRay/cuda_coding_mastery/cuda_project_max/GEMM-From-CUDA-Core-to-Tensor-Core.md

 2. Shared memory is a low-latency but manually managed resource
 3. Many "magic" GEMM optimizations arise naturally from avoiding bank conflicts
 4. Tensor Core kernels rely on warp-level register tiling to bypass these issues

-## Limitations & Next Step (Tensor Core)

-This project does not yet use Tensor Cores.

-The next step is to study:

-- Warp-level matrix fragments
-- `ldmatrix` instructions
-- Tensor Core data layouts and their interaction with shared memory
-- WMMA (Warp Matrix Multiply Accumulate) API
-- Performance comparison between CUDA Core and Tensor Core implementations